jarohen/neo-zip/README.md

 ### An example graph:

-For these examples, we use the Matrix social graph as per the ``Neo4J`` documentation.
+For these examples, we use the Matrix social graph as per the Neo4J documentation.
 To set this up, run the following Clojure expression (changing the database path if required):

+    ;; Code from Borneo project home-page.
     (neo/with-local-db! "db/testNeo"
      (neo/purge!)
       (let [humans (neo/create-child! :humans nil)